ibm-cloud-docs/ContinuousDelivery/pipeline_about.md

 A simple pipeline might contain three stages:

 1. A Build stage that compiles and runs build processes on an app.
-2. A Test stage that deploys an instance of the app and then runs tests on it.
+2. A Test stage that deploys a instance of the app and then runs tests on it.
 3. A Prod stage that deploys a production instance of the tested app.

 This pipeline is shown in the following conceptual diagram: